 Youth food summit discusses food justice

 And then I realized it is imperative to hear and tell success stories throughout this movement; without them we lose hope.
 We have to be reassured that our efforts can lead to change.
-It is so easy to be inspired, only to choose not to act because of all the realistic roadblocks that stand in our way.
-After hearing stories of students pairing up with farmworkers through the Student/Farmworker Alliance or the success of the Coalition of Immokalee Workers, I was reminded that no one is ever too powerful, not even government or big business, to silence our attempts to improve our food system; because, after all, we are the ones who grant them their power, and without our support, they are nobody.
+It is so easy to be inspired, only to choose not to act because of all the “realistic” roadblocks that stand in our way.
+After hearing stories of students pairing up with farmworkers through the Coalition of Immokalee Workers, I was reminded that no one is ever too powerful, not even government or big business, to silence our attempts to improve our food system; because, after all, we are the ones who grant them their power, and without our support, they are nobody.

 Julia Yerkovich is a Nutrition Science Major, in the Department of Food Science and Nutrition in the College of Agriculture, Food, and Environmental Sciences at California State Polytechnic University, in San Luis Obispo California.